- Home

 What to expect during your wellness exam?

-Your primary care physician will measure a number of aspects of your physiology as part of your annual wellness visit.
+Your primary care physician will measure several aspects of your physiology as part of your annual wellness visit.
 These include your vitals (weight, height, blood pressure, etc.) and a physical examination.
 Notes made from the assessment will be accessible in your patient portal.

 Exams may differ based on age, gender or other variables.
 In some cases, screening for conditions such as high cholesterol, high blood pressure and diabetes may be conducted.
 Any necessary shots or immunizations can also be administered.